JohanHW-CD/math/README.md

-# math
-Math problems I solved with numerical methods
+# Math problems I solved with numerical methods

+### Win Streak
-Estimates the probability of achieving a winning streak in a binomial game, measures execution time, then plots it.
-The classical description is exponential, and this solution does it dynamically to make it O(logn).
-In practise, I only manage to show the early parts of the logn so it looks O(n)
+Estimates the probability of achieving a winning streak in a binomial game, measures the execution time, then plots it.
+The classical description is exponential, and this solution does it dynamic to make it O(logn).
+In practise, I only manage to show the early parts of the logn so it looks O(n).
+Lesson learnt: O(logn) is in practise often simply O(n) in a slow program like Python and stack-overflows are horrible so avoid recursion.

+### NP-Reduction

 CASTING for a movie looks like the coloring problem if each edge is a scene and we only got two roles in each scene.
 So I try that.
 Edges are scenes, and then, I don't think it matters which in order to create a reduction but,